Cogitri/Health/README.md

 flatpak-builder --install --force-clean app org.gnome.Health.json
 ```

-Aftwards you can run it with:
+Afterwards you can run it with:

 ```sh
 flatpak run org.gnome.Health